brianamarie/ruby-development-with-docker-course/responses/01_pull_body.md

 ## Steps
 1. [Edit the Dockerfile in this branch]({{ repoUrl }}/edit/add-ruby-to-dockerfile/Dockerfile) and commit.
 Doing that will update this pull-request
-2. I'll respond after I detect a commit :)
+2. I'll respond after I detect a commit and see that it passes the CI checks :)

 <hr>